liumapp/docker-machine-demo/README.md

 ### remote demo

-Let's suppose that there is a host with a IP address of 192.168.10.10 in the LAN now .
+Let's suppose that there is a host with a IP address of 106.14.212.41 in the Internet now .

-My next demo will introduce how to deploy Docker in 192.168.10.10 through docker-machine .
+My next demo will introduce how to deploy Docker in 106.14.212.41 through docker-machine .

+* first off all , we need to se ssh-keygen to create key pairs .
+And establish a connection with the online host .

+    For more details about ssh-keygen , you can view my posts : [ssh免密连接](http://www.liumapp.com/articles/2017/06/28/1498636906233.html)

+* run :

+        docker-machine create --driver generic --generic-ip-address 106.14.212.41 remote-1

+    but the probability of this command failure is very high , so i recommend this one :

+        docker-machine --native-ssh create --driver generic --generic-ip-address 106.14.212.41 remote-1

+*